 A PDSCH reception providing an initial transmission of a transport block is scheduled only by a multicast DCI format.
-For the first HARQ-ACK reporting mode, a PDSCH reception providing a retransmission of the transport block can be scheduled either by a multicast DCI format using a same G-RNTI as the G-RNTI of the initial transmission of the transport block, or by a unicast DCI format using a C-RNTI [6, TS 38.214].
+For the first HARQ-ACK reporting mode, a PDSCH reception providing a retransmission of the transport block can be scheduled either by a multicast DCI format using a same G-RNTI for multicast as the G-RNTI for multicast of the initial transmission of the transport block, or by a unicast DCI format using a C-RNTI [6, TS 38.214].